Draculair/accelnet-challenge/README.md

 - To run Challenge #1, please refer to the [README](https://github.com/Draculair/accelnet-challenge/tree/master/accel_challenge/challenge1).
 - To run Challenge #2, please refer to the [README](https://github.com/Draculair/accelnet-challenge/tree/master/accel_challenge/challenge2).

+## Results
+The results are showed in "challenge1.mkv" and "challenge2.mkv".